-If you're unsure which type of plan may best meet your needs, answer these questions then consult one of our Benefits Advisors.
+If you're unsure which plan will best meet your needs, answer these questions or consult with a Benefits Advisor.

-Q. Can I afford to pay the health care costs Original Medicare doesn't cover? ☐ Yes ☐ No You'll pay: Medicare Part A and Part B deductibles before coverage begins A monthly Medicare Part B premium 20% of the amount Medicare approves for the medical services it covers • The full cost for services not covered by Medicare If "No," you may want to consider other plan types, such as a Medicare Advantage Plan.
+Q. Can I afford to pay the health care costs Original Medicare doesn't cover? ☐ Yes ☐ No You'll pay: Medicare Part A and Part B deductibles before coverage begins A monthly Medicare Part B premium 20% of the amount Medicare approves for the medical services it covers The full cost for services not covered by Medicare If "No," you may want to consider other plan types, such as a Medicare Advantage Plan.
 Ask a Benefits Advisor to help you compare costs and coverage.
 Financial assistance programs are available if you're eligible.
-Q. Do I want prescription drug coverage?
-If "No," you may have to pay a penalty if you enroll later.
-Even if you don't ☐ Yes ☐ No take medications now or don't think you need drug coverage, you may still want to consider enrolling in Medicare Part D coverage through a private insurance plan to protect yourself from unforeseen expenses.
+Q. ☐ Yes ☐ No If "No," you may have to pay a penalty if you enroll later.
+Even if you don't take medications now or don't think you need drug coverage, you may still want to consider enrolling in Medicare Part D coverage through a private insurance plan to protect yourself from unforeseen expenses.
 Q. Do I want coverage for hearing aids, routine eye exams, dental services and extra preventive care not covered by Medicare? ☐ Yes ☐ No If "Yes," many Medicare Advantage Plans offer these additional benefits, but they may cost extra.
 A Benefits Advisor can also review individual dental and vision plan options with you.
 If "No," consider Original Medicare, Medicare Supplement or a Medicare Advantage Plan with limited or no coverage for these benefits.
 Q. Is my current doctor in a Medicare Advantage Plan network?
 If your doctor is in a Medicare Advantage HMO or PPO network, consider ☐ Yes ☐ No joining it.
 You may be able to save money.
 If "No," consider Original Medicare, Medicare Supplement or a Medicare Advantage PPO that lets you see doctors outside their network.
-Q. Q. Do I want a primary care doctor who'll coordinate my specialty care?
-If "Yes," you may want to consider a Medicare Advantage HMO Plan.
-Your primary care doctor and your specialists will coordinate your care.
+Q. Do I want a primary care doctor who'll coordinate my specialty care?
+If "Yes," you may want to consider a Medicare Advantage HMO Plan. ☐ Yes ☐ No Your primary care doctor and your specialists will coordinate your care.
 Most services require a referral from your doctor.
 If "No," a Medicare Advantage PPO Plan or Original Medicare might be a good option.